DigitalIntegerators/KnowldegeBase/JFrog/jfrog self-hosted.md

 ## Last command : ```sudo ufw enable ```
 ## Then the ip should work and open the UI on the browser
 ## Initial username: admin password:password
+## Get the certificate from (https://jfrog.com/start-free/ ) then in the second page select self-hosted
+## insert the certificate that was sent via E-mail entered
+## now the server is up and running
+## create a repo and start push and pull from docker